Cookies

 Cookie settings

-Our Study Programme is aimed at 16-19 year-olds who may struggle with mainstream education, and supports learners with social, emotional and mental health needs as well as special educational needs and disabilities.
-We help them to continue their education and build skills to gain employment, apprenticeships and life skills to develop independence, with a small group of up to 30 students per cohort.
+We help our students to continue their education and build skills to gain employment, apprenticeships and life skills to develop independence, with a small group of students per cohort.
 Our doors are also open for 16-25 year-olds with Educational Health Care Plans (EHCP).
 In 2022, the Study Programme was rated 'Good' by Ofsted.

 The Hoople Study Programme